juxor/afaq/markdown/secJ5.md

 to organise all workers into a mass assembly and to have elected, recallable administration committees to carry out the strikers wishes.
-This means that while such anarchists do not call their practical ideas "anarcho-syndicalism" nor the workplace assemblies they desire to create "unions," there are **extremely** similar in nature and so we can discuss both using the term "industrial unionism".
+This means that while such anarchists do not call their practical ideas "anarcho-syndicalism" nor the workplace assemblies they desire to create "unions," they are **extremely** similar in nature and so we can discuss both using the term "industrial unionism".
 The key difference is that many (if not most) anarcho- communists consider that permanent workplace organisations that aim to organise **all** workers would become reformist.
-Because of this they also see the need for anarchist to organise **as anarchists** in order to spread the anarchist message within them and keep their revolutionary aspects at the forefront.
+Because of this they also see the need for anarchists to organise **as anarchists** in order to spread the anarchist message within them and keep their revolutionary aspects at the forefront.

 Spontaneously created organisations of workers in struggle play an important role in both communist-anarchist and anarcho-syndicalist theory.
 Since both advocate that it is the workers, using their own organisations who will control their own struggles (and, eventually, their own revolution) in their